odoo/odoo/doc/reference/mobile.rst

 .. js:function:: switchAccount

-Use switchAccount to switch from account on the device.
+Use switchAccount to switch from one account to another on the device.

 .. code-block:: javascript